L-souhaiel/Cpluplus-Raspi-Oled-ssh1106/README.md

 Assuming that the address of your Display 0x01 . that can be changed  from the main function in the oled.cpp file . this example will print hallo world on the

-second horizontal ligne and in the fourth vertical ligne . this can be change from the main function in the oled.cpp file from the Display.text() function . than
+second horizontal ligne and in the fourth vertical ligne .
+This can be changed from the main function in the oled.cpp file from the Display.text() function.
+Then

-run Display.display() to clear the old text and print the new one. you can choose a new fonts and download it than copie it in the fonts.cpp file .
+run Display.display() to clear the old text and print the new one. you can choose a new font, download it then copie it in the fonts.cpp file .

 # Dependencies